 You'll find another fun idea involving gross motor activities here.

-The Foot Book also lends itself to discussion about opposites and, of course, to helping children understand the idea of left and right.
+The Foot Book is also great for talking about opposites and, of course, the idea of left and right.

 The king orders something extra-special from his royal magicians and gets some ooey-gooey green oobleck!